icodewith-ai/icodewithai-code/content/presentations/intro-to-vibe-coding-with-amazon-kiro-demo.md

 +++
-title = "Intro to Vibe Coding with Amazon Q Demo" summary = "Exploring the ethical implications of AI development and best practices for responsible AI implementation in modern software projects." audience = "This session is for both developers and technically inclined non-developers.
+title = "Intro to Vibe Coding with Amazon Kiro Demo" summary = "This session is for both developers and technically inclined non-developers.
+You’ll walk away with a solid intro to vibe coding and how to structure your sessions for better AI-assisted results." audience = "This session is for both developers and technically inclined non-developers.
 Whether you’re coding regularly or just comfortable with tech, you’ll walk away with a solid intro to vibe coding and how to structure your sessions for better AI-assisted results." date_time = "2025-07-17T14:00:00-08:00" location = "AWS Orange County User Group"